diegofontecilla/cookingWeb/README.md

 ## TODO

+* [ ] Parameterize DockerHub account in Jenkinsfile
 * [ ] in diagram, express that containers run in local machine, and docker, git and jfrog outside of it
-* [ ] Document all the depencies for running this project
 * [ ] Casc file is not getting configured automatically
 * [ ] run tests in agent (thecookingwebapp container).
 I need to setup the agent. see [this](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) and [this](https://devopscube.com/docker-containers-as-build-slaves-jenkins/)
 * [ ] think in the design: how the new features are integrated in the cookingwebapp container